UK-Generations-Study/Schema_and_Derivation_Utils/README.md

     Because there is only one value per participant and it always refers to the same question, the schema can safely use the SQL name (or a stable equivalent).

-    Example — flat variable, 1:1 association:
+    Example - flat variable, 1:1 association:

-        - Question: “Have you ever been pregnant?”
+        - Question: "Have you ever been pregnant?"

         - SQL column: Q5_3_1